hksung/resources/README.md

 # The long and winding road to understand programming language
 This page includes open-source resources to understand programming LANGUAGE better (relates to machine learning, NLP, and math), which have been helpful for my study (which means that I went through a lot of trial and error between these lists!).
-Because my first language is Korean, some resources are Korean (I marked them **[Korean]**).
-Other resources are in **English**.
+Because my first language is **Korean**, some resources are Korean (I marked them **[Korean]**).
+Others are in **English**.
 The list will be updated regularly.

 1. Introduction